 Do you Meet the Basic Eligibility Requirements for an SBA 7a Loan?

-The SBA eligibility requirements are detailed very specifically in several public documents (but not always clear), including in the SBA’s 413 page Standard Operating Procedure document SOP 50 10 5 (J), updated for January 2018.
+The SBA eligibility requirements are detailed very specifically in several public documents (but not always clear), including in the SBA’s 587 page Standard Operating Procedure document SOP 50 10 6 (Word Document) updated for October, 2020.